Bracamontes & Vlasak, P.C.

 San Francisco Personal Injury

 In today’s world, most of us spend a good portion of our time in the workplace.
 It is a place where we have the right to feel safe from issues like harassment, which has become an alarmingly frequent occurrence.
-Whether the perpetrator of the harassment is a boss or supervisor, a co-worker or third party, the attorneys of Bracamontes & Vlasak, P.C., in San Francisco, have experience protecting the rights of employees.
+Whether the perpetrator of the harassment is a boss or supervisor, a co-worker, or a third party, the employment law attorneys of Bracamontes & Vlasak, P.C., in Oakland, have experience protecting the rights of employees.

 Keep in mind that not every form of unfair treatment or harassment is illegal.
 The harassment or unfair treatment must be related to qualities such as ethnicity, gender, religion, age (40 or over) or familial status.